sawansumankumar/e-commerce-demo/README.md

 The application includes APIs for authentication, products, inventory, orders, user profiles, and admin operations.

--- Authentication
+### Authentication

 POST /api/auth/register - Register a new customer
 POST /api/auth/login - Login and receive a JWT token

--- Products
+### Products

-GET /api/products - Get all products
+GET /api/products - Get all products (Public)
-GET /api/products/page - Get products with pagination
+GET /api/products/page - Get products with pagination (Public)
-GET /api/products/{id} - Get product by ID
+GET /api/products/{id} - Get product by ID (Public)
-GET /api/products/search?category=... - Filter products by category
+GET /api/products/search?category=... - Filter products by category (Public)
-GET /api/products/search?active=... - Filter products by active status
+GET /api/products/search?active=... - Filter products by active status (Public)
 POST /api/products - Create a product (Admin)
+POST /api/products/bulk - Create multiple products in one transaction (Admin)
 PUT /api/products/{id} - Update a product (Admin)
 DELETE /api/products/{id} - Delete/deactivate a product (Admin)

+Bulk product creation is transactional.
+If any product in the request fails, for example because of a duplicate SKU, the complete batch is rolled back to prevent a partial catalog import.

+Products are deactivated instead of being permanently removed so existing relationships and historical order data can be maintained.

--- Inventory
+### Inventory

 GET /api/inventory/product/{id} - Get inventory for a product
 PUT /api/inventory/product/{id} - Update inventory (Admin)

--- Orders
+### Orders

 POST /api/orders - Create an order
 GET /api/orders/{id} - Get order by ID
 GET /api/orders/my-orders - Get current user's orders
 PATCH /api/orders/{id}/status - Update order status (Admin)

-Orders are initially created with PENDING status and processed asynchronously.
-The create order API returns 202 Accepted while order processing continues in the background.
+Orders are initially created with `PENDING` status and processed asynchronously.
+The create order API returns `202 Accepted` while order processing continues in the background.

--- User Profile
+### User Profile

 GET /api/users/me - Get current user's profile
 PATCH /api/users/me - Update current user's profile
 DELETE /api/users/me - Deactivate current user's account

--- Admin
+### Admin

 GET /api/admin/orders - Get all orders
 GET /api/admin/users - Get all users
 GET /api/admin/users/{id} - Get user by ID
+GET /api/admin/inventory?page=0&size=20 - Get paginated product and inventory details
 PATCH /api/admin/users/{userId}/deactivate - Deactivate a customer
 PATCH /api/admin/users/{userId}/activate - Reactivate a customer

+The admin inventory endpoint combines product information such as name, SKU, category, price, and active status with the current inventory quantity.
+Results are paginated so large product catalogs do not need to be loaded into memory at once.

 A few test endpoints are also included for testing authentication and role-based access during development.

 ## How Order Processing Works

 Orders are processed asynchronously so inventory processing does not have to complete before the order request is accepted.

 When a customer creates an order: